 The UK relief and development sector

-Keeping Children Safe is working with the UK Department for International Development (DfID) to promote and assess safeguarding standards in the relief and development sector.
-Thirty-two of DFID’s biggest partner organisations will be assessed using DfID standards for Prevention of Sexual Exploitation, Abuse and Harassment (PSEAH) and the KCS International Child Safeguarding Standards to ensure that the specific needs of children are not overlooked.
+Keeping Children Safe is working with the UK’s Foreign, Commonwealth & Development Office (FCDO), formerly known as DFID, to promote and assess safeguarding standards in the relief and development sector.
+Thirty-two of FCDO’s biggest partner organisations will be assessed using FCDO standards for Prevention of Sexual Exploitation, Abuse and Harassment (PSEAH) and the KCS International Child Safeguarding Standards to ensure that the specific needs of children are not overlooked.
 The objective is to gain a deep understanding of safeguarding measures within each organisation and provide actionable recommendations to keep people safe.

 Protecting Children from harm

 Many organisations in the Western Balkans that provide direct services to children are still not sufficiently aware of the importance of building child safeguarding measures into their work.
 The Trag Foundation is based in Belgrade, Serbia, and is an intermediary partner of the OAK Foundation, which is implementing the Issues Affecting Women Programme (IAWP) across the region.
 One of the requirements of the IAWP programme is to build the capacities of grantee partners, such as the Trag Foundation, to develop and implement stronger child safeguarding policies and procedures.

 KCS delivered “train the trainer” workshops for the Trag Foundation to support and mentor designated trainers to enable them to confidently deliver training for grantees/partners and prepare them for developing robust child safeguarding measures.

 The Pestalozzi Children’s Foundation’s Experience